-When a site prompts you to create a password: create a strong password — the more characters it has, the stronger it is.
-Using a passphrase is one of the simplest ways to ensure that you have a strong password.
-A passphrase is nothing more than a password made up of multiple words such as “beehoneybourbon.”
+When a site prompts you to create a password: create a strong one — the more characters it has, the stronger it is.
+Using a passphrase is one of the simplest ways to ensure your password is strong.
+A passphrase is a password made up of multiple words such as “beehoneybourbon.”
 We recommend you also use a unique passphrase for each device or online account.
-This way if one passphrase is compromised, all of your other accounts and devices are still safe.
+This way, if one passphrase is compromised, all of your other accounts and devices are still safe.

 Additional Security Matters articles about passwords: